uvrajanshuman/Spring-Core/src/main/java/com/refstash/dependency_injection/xml_configuration/autowiring/README.md

 ### Autowiring byType

 The **byType** mode injects the object dependency according to type. <br>
 So property name and bean name can be different.
-It internally calls setter method.
+It internally calls the setter method.

 In case two or more beans of matching type exists in the config file, then it causes ambiguity and leads to exception.